antarctica/bas-style-kit-docs/site/_components/pagination.md

 Use the `.pagination` class for navigating within large collections of items, such as [lists]({{ '/core/type/#lists' | prepend: site.baseurl }}) or [tables]({{ '/core/tables' | prepend: site.baseurl }}).

+Use the `.pager` class as a simpler alternative to pagination.

-This component does not provide pagination functions itself, just styled elements for use with a pagination implementation.
+This component does not provide pagination or paging functions itself, only styled elements for use with a pagination or paging implementation.
 For example [data-tables](https://datatables.net) or [list.js](http://listjs.com).
-Use the `.pager` class as a simpler alternative to pagination.

-Pagination or pager instances should use the `aria-label` element so assistive technologies can tell each instance apart.
+Use the `aria-label` element so assistive technologies can tell each pagination or pager instance apart.
 {: .alert .alert-warning }

 ## Default pagination